Device Uptime

 Overview

-Use cases
+Use Cases

 There are several reasons a network administrator may want to check their device's uptime.
 Those reasons include but are not limited to network administrators who need to confirm: whether a network outage was due to an upstream issue or a local power event, whether a firmware upgrade was successful, or whether a device was successfully rebooted via the dashboard or API.

-Requirements and limitations
+Requirements and Limitations

-• Timestamps between the switch details page and event log can be up to 5 minutes apart
+- Timestamps between the switch details page and event log can be up to 5 minutes apart.

-• Cisco Meraki APs must be running 30.x and above firmware version in Dashboard to have the uptime information reported
+- Cisco Meraki APs must be running 30.x and above firmware version in dashboard to have the uptime information reported.

-• Uptime visibility is being rolled out as of December 2023, and may not be visible to all users yet as this is a phased roll out
+- Uptime visibility is being rolled out as of December 2023, and may not be visible to all users yet as this is a phased roll out.

-Boot reasons
+Boot Reasons

 There are several reasons a device might reboot.
 Here are the following reasons, all of which get logged to the Event log, provided the device has cloud connectivity.
 These can be easily accessed by clicking “View in event log”, or by navigating to Network Wide > Monitor > Event Log and filtering on the Device Boot event type.

-Reason Description
+Reason | Description |

-Power event or other The device has either rebooted due to a power related issue or in very rare cases, a software problem.
-If you suspect a stability issue please ensure you're running the latest firmware.
-If you continue to see these events please contact Cisco Meraki Support.
+Power event or other | The device has either rebooted due to a power related issue or in very rare cases, a software problem.
+If you suspect a stability issue ensure you're running the latest firmware.
+If you continue to see these events, contact Cisco Meraki Support. |

-Administrator initiated The device was rebooted by an administrator using the dashboard live tool or the API.
+Administrator initiated | The device was rebooted by an administrator using the dashboard live tool or the API. |

-Firmware upgrade The device rebooted due to a firmware upgrade
+Firmware upgrade | The device rebooted due to a firmware upgrade |

-Firmware upgrade failed The device attempted to upgrade its firmware but was unsuccessful and rebooted.
-Firmware upgrades may fail if the switch is unable to reconnect to dashboard after a firmware upgrade completes or the firmware upgrades exceeds 2 hours.
+Firmware upgrade failed | The device attempted to upgrade its firmware but was unsuccessful and rebooted.
+Firmware upgrades may fail if the switch is unable to reconnect to dashboard after a firmware upgrade completes or the firmware upgrades exceeds 2 hours. |

-Device was factory reset A user depressed the physical reset button on the device, causing the device to be reset.
+Device was factory reset | A user depressed the physical reset button on the device, causing the device to be reset. |

-Please note that event log entries older than 30 days might be unavailable.
+Event log entries older than 30 days might be unavailable.
 Learn more about our data retention policy here.

 API

 The API endpoint, getOrganizationDevicesBootsHistory (GET /organizations/{organizationId}/devices/boots/history), returns a list of all boot records for devices in the organization.
 If a device is currently online, you can use these records to derive uptime by subtracting the current time with the bootedAt timestamp.
-You can use API endpoints getOrganizationDevicesBootsHistory, providing the history of your device boots, and getOrganizationDevicesAvailabilitiesChangeHistory, providing the change history of your device availabilities, together for a more complete view.
+You can use API endpoint getOrganizationDevicesBootsHistory, providing the history of your device boots, and getOrganizationDevicesAvailabilitiesChangeHistory, providing the change history of your device availabilities, together for a more complete view.

 Identifying not only the occurrence of a reboot, but its cause, is important towards ensuring continued network stability.
-While the above Boot Reasons chart should provide some initial guidance, the following steps can be taken to narrow down the cause of any unexpected reboots:
+While the above Boot Reasons chart should provide some initial guidance, the following steps can be taken to narrow down the cause of any unexpected reboots.

 Identify Scope